 A treble clef names the lines and spaces in order, from bottom, EFGABCDEF.
 Also, from bottom to top, the letters are in alphabetical order.
 The treble clef visually circles the 'G' line.
 This is why the treble clef is sometimes called the G Clef.

 Instruments that play higher notes may play only in treble clef.
 Those that play lower notes may play solely in bass clef.
-A piano usually plays the right hand in treble clef, and left hand in bass.
+A pianist usually plays the right hand in treble clef, and left hand in bass.

-Again, one ledger line above the bass, and below the treble clef staves is 'C'.
-It's called Middle C, to be exact, as it's in the middle of the two staves (it's also the 'C' key in the middle of a piano).
+This one ledger line above the bass, and below the treble clef staves is 'C'.
+It's Middle C, to be exact, as it's in the middle of the two staves (it's also the 'C' key in the middle of a piano).
 Connect the letters from the bass clef to the treble clef, starting from bottom:

 Notice the notes are in alphabetical order, starting from the bottom 'G'.